lgilliver/pi_switch_control/README.md

 	Place this with CGI scripts

 TODO:
-- catch failed attempts writing to switch_states.txt.
+- PHP: Catch failed attempts writing to switch_states.txt.
 Add write attempt to queue and re-try until successful
-- Comment in script what to change (filepaths etc.) to get this to work on a Pi.
+- PHP: Comment in script what to change (filepaths etc.) to get this to work on a Pi.
+Or create variables to use in the script and set the variables at the beginning (so there is one place to change filepaths.)